How to create a social media marketing strategy for your small business

 - Their content can help to influence your own ideas

 The goal here is not to look at a competitor’s content strategy and copy it.
 Instead, it’s to see what types of content work and what doesn’t.
 This helps you to understand their strengths and weaknesses and what consumers expect, and also don’t respond well to, from a brand in your similar space.

 For example, by researching a competitor you might find that they perform well on Instagram but not so well on Facebook, despite Facebook being popular with your target market.
 You might then place more focus on Facebook to capture the audience they are missing out on.

 During your research, you might also find that competitor video posts perform better than plain text.
 So it might make sense to focus more on the former.

-Quick Tip: Video is a popular way to attract leads and can even help to significantly boost your conversion rate.
-To learn more about creating quality videos for your social media marketing strategy, read our guide on how to grow your business with video (on a budget).
+Top Tip: Video is a popular way to attract leads and can even help to significantly boost your conversion rate.
+To learn more about creating quality videos for your social media marketing strategy, read our guide on how to grow your small business using video marketing 📹.